Twins vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been victorious in 15, or 36.6%, of the 41 contests they have been chosen as underdogs in this season.
+- The Twins have come away with 16 wins in the 42 contests they have been listed as the underdogs in this season.

-- Minnesota has a record of 14-21 in games where sportsbooks have it as underdogs of at least -105 on the moneyline.
+- This season, Minnesota has won three of its 10 games, or 30%, when it's the underdog by at least +125 on the moneyline.

-- The Twins have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.
+- Sportsbooks have implied with the moneyline set for this matchup that the Twins have a 44.4% chance of pulling out a win.

-- Minnesota and its opponents have hit the over in 63 of its 130 games with a total this season.
+- So far this season, Minnesota and its opponents have hit the over in 65 of its 134 games with a total.

 - In 11 games with a line this season, the Twins have a mark of 4-7-0 against the spread.